 Say hello to Hachiko

-If you’ve got a soft spot for dogs, you’ll want to get out some Kleenex before you hear the story of a Hachiko, a loyal 4-legged friend who’s become quite the legend in Shibuya.
+Got a soft spot for dogs?
+You’ll want to get out some Kleenex before you hear the story of Hachiko, a loyal 4-legged friend who’s become quite the legend in Shibuya.

 Turn red at Love Hotel Hill

 One of the quirkiest things about Japan is the wide variety of—umm, different—accommodation styles spread throughout the country.
 If you thought capsule hotels were weird, then you’re in for an even bigger surprise in exploring Love Hotel Hill.

 Love hotels are popular alternatives for, well, very short-term accommodations.
 And Shibuya’s Love Hotel Hill (in the Dogenzaka area) has among the highest concentration in the country.

 The architecture of love hotels is usually quite bizarre, and for lovers of quirky Japanese design, exploring them is one of the best things to do in Shibuya.

 To take the experience up a notch, you could always choose to stay in a love hotel for either a “rest” (hourly) or “stay” (full-night).
 Just keep in mind that not all love hotels are created equal, with some along this strip being a tad less “classy” than others.

 Shibuya is one of Tokyo’s most popular shopping districts, and Shibuya 109 is as close to ground zero as you’ll get for women’s fashion in Japan.

 This 10-floor shopping mall has been hovering over the Shibuya skyline since 1979 and remains one of the top places to shop in Shibuya for trendy looks for women under 30.

 Men aren’t totally out of luck, either.
 While wives/girlfriends/female travel buddies plow through all their yen at Shibuya 109, males can check out the adjacent Mens 109 for all the latest men’s fashions.